julia-paulventurine/julia-paulventurine.github.io/_pages/about.md

 I’m also an affiliate of the [LIEPP](https://www.sciencespo.fr/liepp/fr/){:target="_blank"} in Sciences Po.
 I was a 2023 [Palladio Foundation](https://fondationpalladio.fr){:target="_blank"} fellow, and spent Spring 2023 as a visiting scholar at the [Wharton School](https://www.wharton.upenn.edu){:target="_blank"} of the University of Pennsylvania, sponsored by [Gilles Duranton](https://real-faculty.wharton.upenn.edu/duranton/){:target="_blank"}.

 My research interests lie at the intersection between urban economics, environmental economics, and political economy.
 I use novel granular GIS data in causal settings to evaluate how land use regulations shape housing markets in France.
-In particular, I'm interested in how environmental regulations can help cities become more resilient to climate change while addressing affordability challenges.
+In particular, I'm interested in how environmental regulations can help cities become more resilient to climate change, while addressing affordability challenges.

-You can find my CV [here](https://www.dropbox.com/scl/fi/cjb5h575ikf9tenfw18m3/CV_JPV___Current.pdf?rlkey=814m3r99fu9ihmz9rchb04yln&st=tx527ate&dl=0){:target="_blank"}
+You can find my CV [here](https://www.dropbox.com/scl/fi/cjb5h575ikf9tenfw18m3/CV_JPV___Current.pdf?rlkey=814m3r99fu9ihmz9rchb04yln&st=tx527ate&dl=0){:target="_blank"}.

 Don't hesitate to reach out at julia [dot] paul-venturine [at] psemail [dot] eu